osome-iu/BotSlayer-CE/README.md

 If you have mapped the ports differently for the database (not 5432) when launching the BotSlayer container, please remember to change `-p 5432` to `-p your_destination_port` accordingly.

 Please update the fields in the `config` table accordingly.
-There are different rows for different types of qieries.
+There are different rows for different types of queries.
 For example, the `track` row can be used to enter keywords, hashtags, and so on.
 Please see the Help page for details.
 Note that query terms in `track` and `follow` are comma separated, and the field `cfgpassword` can be safely ignored.
 The query will be used to collect tweets of interest from Twitter.